-Any time someone asks me how they can become more organized- my first question to them is always to ask what kind of calendar system they are using- and whether they can rely upon it completely to run their life?
+Any time someone asks me how she can become more organized- my first question to her is always to ask what kind of calendar system she is using and whether or not she can rely upon it completely to run her life?

 It must be recorded somewhere- and all be available in one place so she can see a clear picture of what is required for each day.
 Post-it notes left all over her computer, a sports calendar that lives only on the fridge door, and separate systems for work and home make staying on top of everything extremely challenging.

 #2 Take time each week to plan ahead

 I am a huge fan of taking an hour on a Sunday afternoon to sit down, look at my calendar, look at my to-do list, and give some thought to the steps I should be taking this week to work towards my bigger goals.

 The key to making this system work, however, is to make sure that I don't load too many things into any one day- that is just setting myself up to fail.

 #3 Use a weekly cleaning /errand schedule

-Regardless of whether or not you have outside help in cleaning your house or if you and your family tackle the job yourself- we all have home responsibilities and errands that we need to take care of each week.
+Regardless of whether or not you have outside help in cleaning your house or if you and your family tackle the job yourselves- we all have home responsibilities and errands that we need to take care of each week.
 And these things can feel like they are hanging over your head undone unless you have a plan to tackle them weekly.

 So set up a schedule that works for you- and add it to your calendar.
 It might look like this:

-- Mondays: launder clothing/ clean kitchen floors/bank and dry cleaner errands
+- Mondays: launder clothing/ clean kitchen floors/errands at the bank and dry cleaner

 - Tuesday: launder sheets and towels